 The Southern Water Tribe was bustling with excitement as the last details for the wedding were finished.
 Everyone was busy greeting the people that had been invited and were arriving from different parts of the world.
 Chief Arnook arrived in a beautiful and graceful ship and was welcomed exuberantly into the city.
-At first, Sokka had felt awkward at having the father of Yue, his first crush, attend his wedding, but the chieftain had been affable and Suki, the love of his life, had been understanding.
+At first, Sokka had felt awkward at having the father of Yue, his first love, attend his wedding, but the chieftain had been affable and Suki, the love of his life, had been understanding.

 Making her way over to the defensive ice wall with quick and excited steps, Katara smiled and greeted the few people she passed by.
 Winter had arrived and the fresh patch of snow of the previous day made the city sparkle.

-The waterbender lifted her head as her house appeared before her, but instead of walking straight to it, she turned to her right and made her way down another street until she came upon a small path where few people passed through.
+The waterbender lifted her head as her house appeared before her, but instead of walking straight to it, she turned to her right and made her way down another street until she came upon a small path where few people went.
 She climbed a small bridge, and with a heavy sigh, leaned against the frozen edge of the bridge carved with beautiful designs.
 Peering over the edge, Katara frowned into the calm water that flowed under her.

-Every day for the past two months, she had made her way to the dock in order to be one of the first to greet Zuko and Lady Ursa when they arrived, but every day she went back home with a sad and disappointed heart when she realized that they were not there.
+Every day for the past few months, she had made her way to the dock in order to be one of the first people to greet Zuko and Lady Ursa when they arrived, but every day she went back home with a sad and disappointed heart when she realized that they were not there.

 What is taking them so long? she asked with a huff.
 The wedding is tomorrow and they haven't arrived!